volxage/tunetracker/README.md

-* Tune Tracker (React Native)
+# Tune Tracker (React Native)
 Tune tracker is a tool to help you keep track of the songs you know, and how well you know them.
 This tool interfaces with tunetracker.jhilla.org.
 It allows you to import songs from the site and enter your confidence in the different avenues of a particular song.
 The beauty of the app comes when you need to sort the songs by, for instance, how well you know the melody, or the harmony/form.
-This tool is invaluable in the practice room to brush up on old songs, and also on/near the bandstand when you want to "call" a song that you know well, but can't remember the name of.
-In both of these situations, there has not yet been a sufficient digital tool to come toy our aid when it comes to tune recall.
+This tool is valuable in the practice room to brush up on old songs, and also on/near the bandstand when you want to "call" a song that you know well, but can't remember the name of.
+In both of these situations, there has not yet been a suffcient digital tool to come to our aid when it comes to tune recall.